k8ssrilanka/k0s-multicloud/README.md

 ```

 ### Setup of Workload Dev on iMac
-Pre-requisits: Please ensure that you have already installed Multipass on your iMac (Ref:  https://medium.com/platformer-blog/up-and-running-k3s-with-multipass-on-imac-or-macbook-pro-bee069247cc0) <br>
+Pre-requisits: Please ensure that you have already installed [Multipass on your iMac](https://medium.com/platformer-blog/up-and-running-k3s-with-multipass-on-imac-or-macbook-pro-bee069247cc0) <br>
 Open a terminal and type in the following command to create a virtual machine using Multipass<br>
 ```
 #multipass launch --name k0s-dev-node1 --cpus 2 --mem 2GB --disk 10GB focal<br>